nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

          This implies that all application DFU images must be compatible with the network core image running on the device.

 For more information about using configuration overlay files, see :ref:`zephyr:important-build-vars` in the Zephyr documentation.
-For more information about selecting a sysbuild configuration file, see the Sysbuild Kconfig file section on the :ref:`zephyr:sysbuild` page in the Zephyr documentation.
+For more information about selecting a sysbuild configuration file, see the sysbuild Kconfig file section on the :ref:`zephyr:sysbuild` page in the Zephyr documentation.

 FEM support
 ===========